-Functional Programming (FP) [21] is one of the programming paradigms.
-The beneficial way to look in to these programming paradigms is; how they model real world or imaginary situations.
-In Functional Programming the major concern is on the relationships of values and FP comes with a central component of model which is called as "Function" that gives an output depending on the input.
+In Functional Programming (FP) [17] the major concern is on the relationships of values.
+Further, FP comes with a central component of model which is called as "Function" that gives an output depending on the input.
 These input values or object should be of certain type and the function manipulates or processes these values or objects.
 Then, this Function concept can be used to model the computing model.
 This allows us to feed the intermediate results of the process back to the ongoing process, while giving them as the output.